Between gifts, holidays, savings, a new job and a new home, that list of resolutions can be endless.

-1. Manage your credit well after the holidays
+1. Manage your credit well after the holiday period

-Lenders will look very closely at your credit file.
-You want to make sure you are currently paying all your bills on time.
-They want to feel confident you can mange home loan repayments.
-So try to manage your money well and avoid being late with any repayments.
+Lenders will look very closely at your credit file as they will want to make sure that you can meet your ongoing home loan repayments.
+So you want to make sure that your are paying all your bills on time and avoid being late with any repayments.

 2. Check your existing credit score

 There is a common misconception that checking your credit report can be detrimental to your overall score.1 This is not true.

 There are two types of checks that can be made on your credit score.
 Checking your own credit report is a ‘soft’ enquiry and won’t affect your score.
 However, giving a lender permission to check your credit report is classed as a ‘hard’ enquiry and this does affect your score.

 The Australian Securities and Investments Commission [ASIC] suggest an annual check, something you are entitled to do for free2, to: